Audio Not Working in Windows 10

 You may have installed the wrong audio driver software.
 This is especially true if you have recently installed such software or if you’ve recently installed Windows and device drivers.
 You can do this by going to the Device Manager by pressing the Windows key and typing device manager, click Device Manager from the search results.

 Expand Sound, video, and game controllers category.
 Right-click the device and click Uninstall to remove its driver.

 Install an Upgraded Version of the Audio Driver

-All you need to do is to go to the Device Manager, and expand Sound, video, and game controllers category.
+All you need to do is to go to the Device Manager and expand the sound, video, and game controllers category.
 Right-click the device and click Update.

-If this doesn’t work, then you can try going to your computer manufacturer’s website, finding your computer, downloading the driver, and installing the driver.
+If this doesn’t work, then you can try going to your computer manufacturer’s website, find your computer, download the driver, and install the driver.
 Or, you can install DriverDoc to find and install the driver for you.

 Try Using a USB Sound Card

 If you’ve tried everything written above, then there’s a chance that your audio card is actually the cause of this issue.
 Luckily, you can buy a new USB audio card for a very cheap price online.
 After buying this audio card, try using it and see if this fixes the audio distortion problem.
 I Hope You Liked This Blog Article!
 If You Need Additional Support on This Issue Then Please Don’t Hesitate To Contact Me On Facebook.

 I always recommend to my readers to regularly use a trusted registry cleaner and optimizer such as WinThruster or CCleaner.
 Many problems that you encounter can be attributed to a corrupt and bloated registry.
 Happy Computing!